intutable/intutable/docs/dev/overview.md

     .on("tableDeleted", (request) => deleteTableMetadata(request))

 // ==> database plugin can control higher-level metadata plugin
-// without having to be explicitly programmed for it
+// without being dependent on it in any way
 ```
 An overview of the most important plugins:
     - `database`: Wraps the [`knex`](https://knexjs.org/) library for